-What Types of Job Accidents and Injuries Are Covered in Philadelphia?
+What Types of Job Accidents Covered by “Workman’s Comp”?

 It’s a common misconception that only certain types of injuries or accidents will entitle an employee to Workers’ Compensation.
 In reality, a wide array of accidents and injuries are covered under the Pennsylvania Workers’ Compensation Act, which applies to virtually all Philadelphia-based employers with a few narrow exceptions.
 Generally speaking, a work-related injury is covered as long as the following facts are true: